The Data Editor allows you to view and quickly edit data right in the grid. For more information on editing data, refer to Editing Data in Grid.

 To simplify data analysis, you can use the following features:

-By default, Paginal Mode is enabled in data view with 1000 records per page, so only 1000 records are displayed at once.
+By default, Paginal Mode is enabled in data view with 1000 records per page, thus, only 1000 records are displayed at once.
 For more information, see Paginal Mode.

-You can change columns order and width, group by order via dragging column headers into required place.
-You can fit the column width to the column content by right-clicking on an appropriate header and choosing Best Fit on the shortcut menu.
-To adjust widths of all columns at once, choose Best Fit (all columns) instead.
+You can change columns order and width and group by order via dragging column headers into required place.
+You can fit the column’s width to the column content by right-clicking on an appropriate header and choosing Best Fit from the context menu.
+To adjust widths of all columns at once, select Best Fit (all columns) instead.
 Note that this operation can take some time when there are many records in the grid.

-To refresh data, click the Refresh command on the Data menu (for Data view), the shortcut menu, or on the toolbar.
-To abort too long refresh operation, click the Stop Refresh command on the Data menu (for Data view) or on the toolbar.
+To refresh data, click the Refresh command in the Data menu (for Data view), the context menu, or on the toolbar.
+To abort a too long refresh operation, click the Stop Refresh command in the Data menu (for Data view) or on the toolbar.

 Data row can be viewed, edited and printed as cards.
 To learn more about it, visit the Card View topic.

 Tip: you can use down arrow to add an empty row to the table displayed in the grid.
-If you’ve added an empty row accidentally, you can easily delete it using the up arrow.
+If you have added an empty row accidentally, you can easily delete it using the up arrow.

 Null values 0000-00-00 in fields of DATE data type are displayed as 01.01.0001.
 Null values of TIMESTAMP fields are displayed as 01.01.0001 0:00:00.